03 May, 2020

 Fund managers are of the view that more than half of the assets in debt schemes have a rating of AA or above.
 They say that while about 20% to 30% of total debt AUM would be AAA rated or in cash, another 30% to 50% would be in AA+ or AA rating.

-The ongoing nationwide lockdown has impacted cash flows of most corporates, and investors are expecting defaults especially from the mid and small-sized corporate segment.
+The ongoing nationwide lockdown has impacted the cash flows of most corporates, and investors are expecting defaults, especially from the mid and small-sized corporate segments.

 What are the regulators doing?